gdamore/tcell/README.md

 There are a few ways you can enable (or disable) 24-bit color.

-- For many terminals, we can detect it automatically if your terminal includes the `RGB` or `Tc` capabilities (or rather it did when the database was updated.)

-- You can force this one by setting the `COLORTERM` environment variable to `24-bit`, `truecolor` or `24bit`.
-This is the same method used by most other terminal applications that support 24-bit color.
+- You can force this one by setting the `COLORTERM` environment variable to `truecolor`.
+This environment variable is frequently set by terminal emulators that support 24-bit color.

+- On Windows, 24-bit color support is assumed.
+(All modern Windows terminal emulators support it.)

-- If you set your `TERM` environment variable to a value with the suffix `-truecolor` then 24-bit color compatible with XTerm and ECMA-48 will be assumed.
+- If you set your `TERM` environment variable to a value with the suffix `-truecolor` or `-direct`, then 24-bit color compatible with XTerm and ECMA-48 will be assumed.
-  (This feature is deprecated.
-  It is recommended to use one of other methods listed above.)

 - You can disable 24-bit color by setting `TCELL_TRUECOLOR=disable` in your environment.